PA-RISC information - since 1999

 PA-8000

-HP PA-8000 PA-RISC were very fast 64-bit microprocessors in 1996, above their RISC competition for technical computing.
-PA-8000 were faster than IBM PowerPC 604e (1996), Pentium Pro (1995), Pentium II (1997) and MIPS R10000 (1996) at similar to higher clockspeeds, and much stronger (almost twice) in floating point.
+PA-RISC 2.0 PA-8000 were very fast 64-bit microprocessors in 1996, above the RISC competition for technical computing.
+They were faster than IBM PowerPC 604e (1996), Pentium Pro (1995), Pentium II (1997) and MIPS R10000 (1996) at similar clocks, and much stronger in floating point.

-PA-8000 were almost par with Pentium II (1997) and UltraSPARC IIi (1997) that were sold at significantly (twice) higher clocks.
-They were more than ⅓ faster at the same clock than their 32-bit PA-7200 and PA-7300LC predecessors.
+PA-8000 were almost par with Pentium II (1997) and UltraSPARC IIi (1997) sold at significantly higher clocks.
+They were more than ⅓ faster at the same clock than the 32-bit PA-7200 and PA-7300LC predecessors.

 PA-8200